By Greg Smalley

 Social isolation, stress, fear, financial strain, job uncertainty or loss, failing businesses, bored children, home-schooling, close quarters, mounting losses … these challenges become a pressure cooker waiting to blow.
 Many people are ill-equipped to deal with the increasing stress in healthy ways.
 Trivial things that were often overlooked or went unnoticed because a couple wasn’t together have led to more conflict and dissatisfaction.

 Deep issues and unresolved conflicts surface that have been ignored and buried for years.
 Many couples are master avoiders.
 Often, people have concealed their marriage problems by creating emotional and physical distance — buffers that allowed them to stay disconnected but married.
-Time away from each other working, caring for children, pursuing hobbies, working out at fitness centers, spending time with friends, going to school functions, watching TV and browsing social media created space from their spouse and marriage problems.
+Time away from each other working, caring for children, pursuing hobbies, working out at fitness centres, spending time with friends, going to school functions, watching TV and browsing social media created space away from their spouse and marriage problems.
 When you’re busy doing these things, you don’t have to invest in your spouse or open your heart to being known by your spouse.
-You can keep conversation at a superficial level.
+You can keep conversations at a superficial level.
 You can maintain a safe emotional and physical distance.
 These activities monopolise time and attention — and keep couples from facing problems in their marriage.
 Couples could avoid the emotional connection at a safer distance before the quarantine, but now the disconnection is painfully obvious.

 People feel their spouse has become more like a roommate.
 Many couples fall in love fast but the romance gradually fades.
 This may not have been obvious until they were quarantined together.
 Being together 24/7 is like shining a powerful spotlight on their relationship.
 Now, they can’t hide from the disconnection or separate lives they’ve been living.
 There is a heightened awareness of the loneliness that has been ignored for years.
 Loneliness in marriage is a painful existence and one that some people feel they can’t tolerate any longer.